Learn the common signs of mental illness in adults and adolescents.

 Due to this history and continued discrimination and lack of opportunity, there are thousands of Native people suffering from multi-generational trauma.
 The result of this trauma includes mental illness, substance use disorders and suicide.
-Nearly a quarter (22%) of Native adults experienced mental illness in the last year.
+Nearly one fifth (19%) of Native adults experienced mental illness in the last year.
 Some studies have shown alcohol and other drug use at younger ages, and at higher rates than for other ethnic groups.
 And suicide rates for Native youth are exceedingly high, over double the rate of white youth.

 Despite the need mental health care, very few who need treatment access it.
 The following represent some of the key barriers to adequate mental health care for Indigenous communities.

 Rural and Isolated Locations